 The camp hospital was composed of 30 wards.
 The ward for the sickest POWs was known as “Zero Ward,” which got its name because it had been missed when the wards were counted.
 Each ward had two tiers of bunks and could hold 45 men but often had as many as 100 men in each.
 The sickest men slept on the bottom tier.

-In May or early June 1942, his family received a message from the War Department:
+In May or early June 1942, his sister received a message from the War Department:

-“According to War Department records you have been designated as the emergency addressee of Sergeant James A. Bird who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Sergeant James A. Bird, 20,600,375, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 In July 1942, his family received another message from the War Department: